turingschool/backend-curriculum-site/module2/misc/blogger.md

 #### Does it Work?

-Refresh your browser and you'll see this:
+Re-run your test suite and you certainly have a new error.

 ```
-ArgumentError in Articles#new
-Showing /Users/you/projects/blogger/app/views/articles/new.html.erb where line #2 raised:
+Failures:

+  1) user creates a new article they link from the articles index they fill in a title and body creates a new article
+     Failure/Error: <%= form_for(@article) do |f| %>

+     ActionView::Template::Error:
        First argument in form cannot contain nil or be empty
 ```

 What's happening here is that we're passing `@article` to `form_for`.
 Since we haven't created an `@article` in this action, the variable just holds `nil`.
 The `form_for` method calls `model_name` on `nil`, generating the error above.

-In your browser, note the black console window in the bottom of the screen.
-It's like a pry session with all your `rails console` abilities as well.
-Try playing around with your `Article` model, or just some plain old Ruby stuff.

 #### Setting up for Reflection